-Generally, a drill bit makes a hole and can also drive screws through woods.
-On the other hand, a driving bit can only drive screws through woods.
-Below are few types of drill and driving bits and their corresponding use:
+Generally, a drill bit makes a hole and can drive screws through the wood.
+On the other hand, a driving bit can only drive screws through the wood.
+Below are a few types of drill and driving bits and their corresponding use:

 Forstner bit- This is perfect for dowels and comes in various sizes.

 Spade- This has a center bit that stabilizes it through large-hole drilling.

 Countersink- Creates a canonical hole that allows for an effortless flush of screw heads with the wood.